-NIDA owns two vehicles available for NIDA business only, a one-ton utility and a long wheelbase Hi Ace van.
+NIDA owns two vehicles for NIDA business use only: a one-ton ute and a long-wheelbase HiAce van.

-Bookings can be made by using the booking form on the Intranet, by emailing a request to reception with the email subject heading 'Vehicle Booking', or filling out a booking form in person at reception.
-The email should contain the driver's name, mobile number, date and duration of booking, and must include the production or class project/exercise they're associated with.
+Vehicle booking is managed by reception. from by completing the booking form on the Intranet, emailing a request to reception with the subject line "Vehicle Booking," or filling out a booking form in person at reception.
+The email must include the driver's name, mobile number, booking date and duration, and the associated production or class project/exercise.

-Drivers must hold a current driver's license, and this must be presented when collecting keys from reception.
-If applicable, it is the responsibility of the driver to display P plates.
+Drivers must hold a current driver's license, which must be presented when collecting keys from reception.
+Drivers with a provisional licence may drive the vehicles and are responsible for displaying P plates.
+Drivers with a learner's licence are not permitted to drive the vehicles under any circumstances.

-The vehicles contain a logbook, which must be completed by the driver at the end of each booking, and a fuel card for the purchase of petrol.
+Each vehicle contains a logbook to track carbon emissions, which the driver must complete at the start and end of each booking, as well as a fuel card for petrol purchases.
 The fuel card is valid at any service station displaying the orange and black Fleet Card symbol.
-When purchasing fuel, you will be required to quote the odometer reading and you will receive a receipt which you should store in the plastic sleeve which holds the fuel card
+The PIN number for the fuel card is located on the back of the card.
+There is no need to keep fuel receipts.

-Any fines for traffic or parking offences are the responsibility of the driver.
-All incidents, mechanical problems or damage must be reported to the Production Manager and Facilities as soon as possible.
+Any fines for traffic or parking offenses are the responsibility of the driver.
+All incidents, mechanical issues, or damage must be reported to Facilities as soon as possible help.facilities@nida.edu.au